thejpster/website/content/blog/blog-2025-03-30/index.md

 No.

 The cache line is *complicated* and it turns out the incoming 32-bit words are not stored sequentially.
-In fact, all the *even* bits go to one place and all the *odd* bits to somewhere else.
+In fact, the *bits* don't even up next to each other - two words get bit-wise interleaved, for some reason.
 The `srom.c` tool has this handy table:

 ```c
 int dfillmap [128] = {                  /* data 0:127 -- fillmap[0:127]*/